fl101/awardfares-blog/_posts/2023-07-01-alaska-partners-2023.md

 ---
 layout: post
-title: "Alaska Airlines Mileage Plan Partner Redemptions Made Easy (2023)"
+title: "Alaska Airlines Mileage Plan Partner Redemptions Made Easy (2024)"
-category: [Alaska Mileage Plan, Guide]
+category: [Mileage Plan, Guide]
+tags: [Alaska Airlines]
 author: Germán
 image: /assets/img/alaska-partners-2023/cover.webp
+seo:
+    date_modified: 2024-03-01
 ---

 Alaska Airlines has been rolling out a new search UI for Mileage Plan which currently does not support searching Business and First Class redemptions with partner airlines: it only works for Alaska Airlines.
 There are no known date or official statement from the airline for when this features will be back.

 That's a significant setback.
 Mileage Plan can be one of the most convenient programs for booking premium cabins, as they have a great number of partner airlines beyond alliances.
 Recently [they added STARLUX airlines](https://blog.awardfares.com/alaska-mileageplan-updates-june-2023/), and they keep expanding.

 **But hey**, we have a solution!
 Our tool AwardFares is the easiest and quickest way to display available seats on Mileage Plan, and it is very intuitive to apply filters to only display partner airlines.
 Here's a step-by-step guide.

 <img src="/assets/img/alaska-partners-2023/new-ui.webp" alt="Alaska Mileage Plan New Search UI for Award Flights." />

 ## The Easiest Way To Find Mileage Plan Partner Awards (Guide)

 ### 1. Go to [AwardFares](https://awardfares.com/signup)

 Creating an account is optional, but it's also free and it gives you access to more features.
 Make sure to [sign up for one here](https://awardfares.com/signup).

 ### 2. Select Mileage Plan in the Frequent Flyer Program Picker